ankith0073/Traffic-sign-Classification/writeup_template.md

   * Batch size - 128 images
   * Epochs - 70

+The Thirst for high accuracy wasnt quenched yet! so with an additional convolutional layer as in step 3 was used to obtain a validation accuracy of ~95%

 The code for calculating the accuracy of the model is located in the 21st cell of the Ipython notebook.